 VAW: Congo Republic and Equatorial Guinea have not yet criminalised violence against women.
 Since 2019, both have reported draft bills, but they have not been formally introduced or adopted.
-Even in those countries which maintain such laws, implementation remains a challenge.
+Even in those

 Sexual Harassment: Equatorial Guinea and Gabon have neither legislation nor criminal penalties regarding sexual harassment.
 Angola's Criminal Code has penalties for the crime but no specific national legislation (Article 173).